Are you tired of paying hundreds of dollars for chemicals to control the pests in your garden? Try natural ways to get rid of pests.

 Orange is good for repelling aphids, beetles, squash bugs, and ants while attracting pollinators.

-Using 15 – 20 drops per oil into a spray bottle and mixing it with water is a great natural insecticide.
+Using 15 – 20 drops per oil in a spray bottle and mixing it with water is a great natural insecticide.
 Just remember to shake the bottle before every use.

 ESSENTIAL OILS THAT REPEL GARDEN PEST